Student Learning & Licensure Data in Leader Insights

 What is Leader Insights?

-Once in the Insights area, you will see areas along the top containing different categories of data.
+Once in the Insights area, you will see tabs across the top containing different categories of data.
 The areas you see will depend on which tools you have that are integrated in the Watermark Suite.
-In this example, you can see Institution, Continuous Improvement, and Students.
+You might see Institution, Continuous Improvement, Faculty, Students, and Labor Market.

 Student Learning & Licensure insights live under the Continuous Improvement area.